Quantum Commuting Circuits and Complexity of Ising Partition Functions: Classical simulatable classes of IQP

 \section{Classical simulatable classes of {\sf IQP}}

 In general, exact calculation of partition functions of Ising models in the presence of magnetic fields is highly intractable in classical computer even on 2D planar lattice~\cite{Barahona,Jerrum93}.
-The Ising models, to which we have mapped {\sf IQP} in Sec.~\ref{sec3}, includes the random $i\pi/2$ magnetic fields depending on the output $\{ s_i\}$.
+The Ising models, to which we have mapped {\sf IQP} in Sec.~\ref{sec3}, include the random $i\pi/2$ magnetic fields depending on the output $\{ s_i\}$.
 Thus one might think that we cannot find a nontrivial class of {\sf IQP} that is classically simulatable.
 This is, however, not the case.
 Below we will show that if the geometries of the graphs have some properties, we can safely remove the magnetic fields renormalizing it into the coupling constants $\{ \theta _j\}$.

-In this section, we will provide two classes of {\sf IQP} that are classically simulatable efficiently in the strong sense, that is, the probability distribution including its marginals can be calculated efficiently.
+In this section, we will provide two classes of {\sf IQP} that are classically simulatable efficiently.
 One is based on the sparsity of the commuting gates.
-The other is based on the exact solvability of 2D Ising models on planar lattices without magnetic fields~\cite{Kasteleyn,Barahona,Fisher}.
+The other is based on the exact solvability of Ising models on the 2D planar lattices without magnetic fields~\cite{Kasteleyn,Barahona,Fisher}.
+The former is strongly simulatable and the latter is at lest weakly simulatable and almost strongly simulatable.
 In both cases, classical simulatability can be shown under arbitrary rotational angles $\{\theta _j\}$.